Sustainable

 While there are other studies and many other articles on the same topic, if we accept that the internet, including the devices used to access websites, uses an estimated 3.7% of ALL the world's electricity, that's a huge amount of power.
 Most of the electricity is derived from fossil fuels, leading to carbon emissions comparable with the entire aviation industry.

-Focusing specifically on websites, the median CO2e/pageview has recently (2022) been measured as 0.79g on desktop and 0.69g on mobile.
+Focusing specifically on websites, the median CO2e/pageview has recently (2024) been measured as 0.37g on desktop (an increase of 12% since 2022) and 0.33g on mobile (an increase of 14% since 2022).
 This doesn't seem like much but those figures are for a single pageview.
 If you multiply them by the number of pageviews in a year, we can see a greater impact.
 There is a large variation in emissions, not surprisingly, as we see in the graph below that shows the emissions from the 10th to the 90th percentile.
 The numbers on the graph are for emissions when a site is accessed on a mobile device.

 graph of web page carbon emissions

 It's also worth noting that, on average, web pages have become heavier over time as the graph below shows.
-From 1 January 2020 to 1 January 2023, web pages have increased in size significantly - 126% on desktop and 305% on mobile.
+From 1 January 2020 to 1 November 2024, web pages have increased in size significantly - 136% on desktop and 133% on mobile.
 The solid lines show the median values; the shaded areas are the values between the 10th and 90th percentiles.
 You can explore this data in more detail.
-On desktop, the median size of a web page is now nearly 2.5MB.
+On desktop, the median size of a web page is now nearly 2.7MB.

 graph of web page carbon emissions